lob/lob-address-elements/README.md

                 primary_line: 'Please provide a primary street address.',
                 city_state_zip: 'Please provide a Zip Code or a valid City and State.',
                 undeliverable: 'The address could not be verified.
 Please reconfirm your input.',
-                deliverable_missing_unit: 'Please provide a Suite or Unit number.',
+                deliverable_missing_unit: 'Please provide a Suite or Unit.',
+                deliverable_unnecessary_unit: 'The provided Suite or Unit is unnecessary.',
+                deliverable_incorrect_unit: 'The Unit appears to be incorrect.
+Please confirm and resubmit.',
                 confirm: 'Your address was standardized during verification.
 Please confirm the changes and resubmit.',
                 DEFAULT: 'Unknown Error.
 The address could not be verified.'
             }